devsaurus/lc4k_core/README.md

 ```

 * `<width>` specifies how many bits shall be put into a single line of output.
 Just use the device's column width (172 in the example above), but any number should work
 * `-b` optionally instructs the converter to omit `"&` characters.
-The result is a file containing only 0 and 1
+The result is a file containing only 1s and 0s

 #### By wrapper design

 The lc*_core entity is instantiated in a wrapper that narrows down I/Os and sets the generic parameter `g_fusemap`.
+The value for the generic parameter is the output of `jed2vhdl.py` (without `-b`).

 Examples for this approach can be found in the `tests/` folder.